google/error-prone/docs/bugpattern/ClassInitializationDeadlock.md

 prevent `AutoValue_` classes from being accessed outside the file containing the corresponding `@AutoValue` base class.

-## Private member classes
+## Private member classes are *often* safe

-The check ignores references that cross from a `private` inner class (or any class inside it) to its immediately enclosing class, e.g.
+The check ignores references that cross from a `private` inner class (or any class inside it) to its immediately enclosing class, since these are more often safe.
+For example, the following is safe in normal usage:

 ```java
 public class A {